 When I googled “how to generate leads” at the time of writing, it returned around 560 million search results.

 That might sound like a lot, and it actually is.
 But a quick glance at the first few pages revealed that not much has been written about end-to-end, outbound lead generation strategies that use different channels.

-That’s what I wanted to cover in this post.
+That’s what I wanted to cover in this post and I think we are more than qualified to talk about it since we are a lead generation services provider.
 I’m going to share a multi-channel outbound lead generation workflow you can quickly apply, plus go into detail about why and how each component works.

 Why Outbound Lead Generation Matters More Than Ever